-In association with the Smithsonian Institution, The Rockwell Museum is a unique community center where people enjoy, connect, and reflect on the essence of the American experience, character and values through the eyes of American artists.
+The Rockwell Museum, the only Smithsonian Affiliate in Upstate New York, is a unique community center where people enjoy, connect, and reflect on the essence of the American experience, character and values through the eyes of American artists.

-Kids and teens under 17 are always free; Art Hunts, I-Spy games, and the new Family Explorers Studio makes a visit to The Rockwell a fun, family-friendly experience.
+Kids and teens (17 and under) are always free!
+Art Hunts, I-Spy games, and the hands-on Family Exploration Studio make a visit to The Rockwell your destination for authentic, unplugged play.

 Corning visitors will notice murals scattered throughout the alleyways of downtown – these works of art are created by Corning-Painted Post High School Learning Center students in partnership with The Rockwell Museum.
-Inspired by Native American symbolism and American art found in The Rockwell Museum's permanent and temporary exhibitions students from have designed and painted these wonderful public artworks.
+Inspired by art found in The Rockwell Museum's permanent and temporary exhibitions, students have designed and painted these wonderful public artworks.

 Parking is free to visitors of The Rockwell - the parking lot is located directly behind the museum.
-Parking is free of charge in the City of Corning daily after 5pm and on weekends.
 The Rockwell is accessible to wheelchairs and strollers.
-Purchase a combination ticket for The Rockwell & Corning Museum of Glass to save 20%.
+Upgrade to a Combination Ticket for The Rockwell and neighboring Corning Museum of Glass to save 20%.